Southwestern Thrashers

 Kofa NWR, AZ: Along with a number of other thrasher species, the Crissals like the thick brush in Kofa Queen Canyon.

-Tacna, AZ: I've always had better luck finding Le Conte's in the area 5 miles west and 2 miles north of Tacna, in the huge fields of four-wing saltbush.
+Tacna, AZ: I've always had better luck finding Le Conte's in the area 5 miles east and 2 miles north of Tacna, in the huge fields of four-wing saltbush.
 February and March are the easiest months, when the birds will often perch and sing.
-As with other thrashers, a scope may be helpful.
+As with other thrashers, a scope is often helpful.

 Sage Thrasher Kofa National Wildlife Refuge (NWR), AZ: Check the washes crossing King Valley Road in early to mid-March, when these birds are at the peak of their northward migration.